• Home

 And I know such a man—whether in the body or out of the body I do not know, God knows—how he was caught up into Paradise and heard inexpressible words, which it is not lawful for a man to utter” (2 Cor.
 12:3,4).

-The same experience can happen with what pertains to sight, i.e., God can lead us in His Land and cause us to observe the blooms of amazing profoundness.
-When this happens we are left with one of two possibilities: What we observe and experience can be a carnation or a poppy.
+The same experience can happen with what pertains to sight, i.e., God can lead us in His Land and cause us to observe the blooms of amazing profundity.
+When this happens, we are left with one of two possibilities: What we observe and experience can be a carnation or a poppy.
 It might be communicable to others, and with the help of the Holy Spirit the communication will be revealing and effective.
-It will lead people to such actualities as repentance, admiration or unspeakable joy.
+It will lead people to such actualities as repentance, admiration, or unspeakable joy.
 But what we have observed and experienced might also be a poppy.
-In this case we will not be able to communicate it effectively.
-If we would attempt to do so, our communication would carry no colors, no smell, no magnificence, and no life.
+In this case, we will not be able to communicate it effectively.
+If we were to attempt to do so, our communication would carry no colors, no smell, no magnificence, and no life.

-The only way this can be done is by going yourself in the Land of God and walk through its fields and gardens.
+The only way this can be done is by going yourself to the Land of God and walk through its fields and gardens.
 One thing is certain!
-Even if you would have access to all the pastors and Christian teachers in the world, and would live with them for 500 years, there are things they will not be able to communicate to you.
-The faster we understand the principle the better off we will be.
+Even if you had access to all the pastors and Christian teachers in the world and live with them for 500 years, there are things they would not be able to communicate to you.
+The faster we understand the principle, the better off we will be.

 The demands of a Land